netgroup-polito/un-orchestrator/orchestrator/README_RESTAPI.md

 			}
 		}
 	}

-The same message used to create a new graph can be used to update a creaph, i.e., to
+The body of the message is written according to the graph formalism described in [README_NF-FG.md](README_NF-FG.md):

+This operation will return back the uuid assigned by the un-orchestrator to the NF-FG:

+{
+    "nffg-uuid" : "d3c7f0cf-a9a1-4d5f-a225-d2a1c2b8d866"
+}

+#### Update an existing graph

+    PUT /NF-FG/nffg-uuid HTTP/1.1
+    Content-Type : application/json

+The body of the message is written according to the graph formalism described in [README_NF-FG.md](README_NF-FG.md):

+With this command, you can

  * add/remove flow-rules from the big-switch
  * add/remove virtual network functions
  * add/remove ports from virtual network functions already deployed
  * add/remove endpoints (interface, gre-tunnel, vlan, internal)

+Please, note that the `nffg-uuid` in the URL is the same obtained when the NF-FG was deployed,

 To update a graph, you have just to send the new version of the graph at the same URL of the graph to be updated (e.g., /NF-FG/myGraph); the un-orchestrator will then calculate the difference between the new version and that already deployed, and will do all the proper operations to update the graph as required.

-Retrieve the description of the graph with name "myGraph":
+#### Retrieve the description of a graph:

-	GET /NF-FG/myGraph HTTP/1.1
+	GET /NF-FG/nffg-uuid HTTP/1.1

+Please, note that the `nffg-uuid` in the URL is the same obtained when the NF-FG was deployed,

-Retrieve the information of the status of the graph with name "myGraph":
+#### Retrieve the information of the status of a graph

-	GET /NF-FG/status/myGraph HTTP/1.1
+	GET /NF-FG/status/nffg-uuid HTTP/1.1

+Please, note that the `nffg-uuid` in the URL is the same obtained when the NF-FG was deployed,

-Delete the graph with name "myGraph"
+#### Delete a graph

-	DELETE /NF-FG/myGraph HTTP/1.1
+	DELETE /NF-FG/nffg-uuid HTTP/1.1

+Please, note that the `nffg-uuid` in the URL is the same obtained when the NF-FG was deployed,

-Retrieve the description of all the graphs
+#### Retrieve the description of all the graphs

 	GET /NF-FG HTTP/1.1

+Please, note that the `nffg-uuid` in the URL is the same obtained when the NF-FG was deployed,

 ### Authentication API